rexarski/rexarski.github.io/content/post/2020-06-05-late-party.md

 ---
-title: "Late to the party"
+title: "Late to the party (of racing bar chart)"
 date: 2020-06-05T00:03:24+10:00
 slug: "late-party"
 description: ""